What's in it for you

 Do this step by step

 - The first part of the Learn section is the general options available.
 These relate to user permissions around the content of the course.
+If you'd like to download documents and videos you use in the Learn section of your courses, toggle these options to Yes.

 - Sections allow you to group separate lessons into one group.
 This will help in organizing the structure and general approach you are taking to course creation similar to a story with chapters.
 Like a chapter, each section will need a title.